MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 > [!NOTE]
 > We recommended that you connect your G Suite instance to get unified user management and governance.
 This is the recommended even if you do not use any G Suite products and the GCP users are managed via the G Suite user management system.

-**For a GCP instance that is part of a connected G Suite organization**

-1. In the list of connected instances, at the end of row in which the G Suite connector appears, click the three dots and then click **Add Google Cloud Platform**.

-1. On the Google Cloud Platform page, do the following:
-    1. In the **Organization ID** box, enter the organization you made a note of earlier.
-    1. In the **Private key file** box, browse to the JSON file you downloaded earlier.
-    1. Click **Connect Google Cloud Platform**.

-    > [!NOTE]
-    > This enables unified user management and governance via the G Suite user identity realm.

-#### Test the connection

-Make sure the connection succeeded by clicking **Test API**.

-Testing may take a couple of minutes.
-When it's finished, you get a Success or Failure notification.
-After receiving a success notice, click **Done**.

 If you have any problems connecting the app, see [Troubleshooting App Connectors](troubleshooting-api-connectors-using-error-messages.md).

 ### Aggregated export sink